Reinforced Structured State-Evolution for Vision-Language Navigation: Experiments

 \textbf{Implementation Details.} We use a 2-layer bi-directional LSTM with a cell size of 256 in each direction for the language encoder and use GloVe~\cite{pennington2014glove} for word embedding.
 We use the CLIP-ViT-B-32 as our visual encoder.
 The LSTM decoder is with a cell size of 512.
 The SEvol can be seen as an additional branch for the LSTM based VLN model.
 More specifically, $h^s_t$ produced by SEvol can replace $h_t$, the output of the LSTM.
 At each step, we detect 400 objects to build $\mathcal{G}_t$.
 The object detector is Faster R-CNN~\cite{ren2015faster} trained on Visual Genome Dataset~\cite{krishna2017visual} which classifies the 100 most frequent objects appearing in the instructions and environments.
 The REM module selects 5 objects from $\mathcal{G}_t$ to induces the subgraph $\mathcal{G}'_t$.
 The edge weight function over the objects' angle difference $x$ is $d(x) = \frac{\pi}{\pi+6x}$.
 Following~\cite{tan2019learning}, we apply the two-stage training strategy on R2R dataset.
 At the first stage, we train the agent on the train set.
-At the second stage, the agent is trained with the back translation based data augmentation method~\cite{fried2018speaker}
+At the second stage, the agent is trained with the back translation based data augmentation method~\cite{fried2018speaker} The learning rate is $10^{-4}$.
+The weighting factor's values are $\lambda_1=0.2$, $\lambda_2=0.1$, $\lambda_3=0.01$, $\lambda_I=0.2$ and $\lambda_r=1$.
+The batch size is 64.
+We train our model for $8,000$ iterations for stage $1$, and $20,000$ iterations for stage $2$ and select the model with the best performance on val-unseen set.